thoughtspot/rest-api-sdk/Java/doc/controllers/group.md

 # Update Group

 You can use this endpoint to programmatically modify an existing group.

-To modify a group, you require admin user privileges.At least one of id or name is required to update the group.
+To modify a group, you require admin user privileges.

+At least one of id or name is required to update the group.
 When both are given, then id will be considered and group name will be updated.

 ```java
 CompletableFuture<Boolean> updateGroupAsync(